upros/ATLS/atls/draft-friel-tls-over-http-01.md

 {{atls-session}} illustrates how an ATLS session is established using the key exporting architectural model shown in {{app-architecture-2}}.
 The outline is as follows:

 - the client creates an ATLS session object
-- the client initiaties a TLS handshake on the session
+- the client initiates a TLS handshake on the session
 - the client extracts the TLS records for the first TLS flight (the first RTT)
 - the client sends the TLS records over the transport layer to the server
 - on receipt of the TLS flight, the server creates an ATLS session object